-The strong effect of land use on the nutrient contents in leaf litter enables discussing the changes in contents along an elevation gradient only by comparing natural forests with each other.
+We found no consistent effect of elevation on litter nutrient content within the agroforestry systems (Appendix Table A1).
+This indicates a strong overlay of elevation effects by land-use practices.
+This enables discussing the changes in contents along an elevation gradient only by comparing natural forests with each other.
 Carbon and most nutrient contents in leaf litter followed a hump-shaped pattern with elevation.
 This pattern is typical for other ecosystem properties along montane elevation gradients (Kluge et al., 2006; Mölg et al., 2009).
 It is also present for MAP at Mt.
 Kilimanjaro (Table 1) as well as for aboveground biomass (Ensslin et al., 2015).
 Pabst et al. (2013) reported hump-shaped soil moisture curves and mirroring patterns for soil pH from the same Kilimanjaro ecosystems.
-Both parameters control soil nutrient availability and they are no doubt also key factors for variations of nutrient uptake by plants and consequently for the litter nutrient contents.
+Both parameters control soil nutrient availability and they are without a doubt also key factors for variations of nutrient uptake by plants and consequently for the litter nutrient contents.